-Create a MySQL database and user
+Create a MySQL database and user to Install WordPress Locally

 Your new database will now show up in the list of available databases.
 Click on the name of your database.
 This will open your database settings panel.

-- Login information
+- Add Login information

-- Database for user
+- Add Database for user

-- Global priviliges
+- Global privileges

 Browse to the www-folder and create a new directory using the name of your website.